viczam/makeen-hapi/readme.md

 ```

 Voila! using the serviceBus or dispatch method you can trigger BooksRepository related logic from different locations
-of the application without the need of importing or hard requiring it.
+of the application without the need of importing or hard-requiring it.

 #### CRUD REST API endpoints on the fly